meetoseh/backend/docs/db/user_notification_settings.md

 - `user_id (integer not null references users(id) on delete cascade)`:
   The user these settings are for
 - `channel (text not null)`: one of: `sms`
-- `daily_event_enabled (boolean not null)`: True if they want to receive a notification once per day about daily events, false otherwise
 - `preferred_notification_time (text not null)`: When the user would prefer to receive notifications.
 This is one of the following:
   - `any`: Any time of the day / unspecified